KaikeGold/OsuAreaCalculator/README.md

 AutoHotkey v1.1.x is required to hide and show your cursor.
 [Download it here](https://www.autohotkey.com/download/ahk-install.exe)

 This tool calculates your Osu! area by converting your monitor's current resolution into your tablet's active field in millimeters.
 Tracking and visualizes cursor movements on a graphics tablet, measuring the area you aim at, providing dimensions and positions.
+This was inspired in the oldschool "draw in a paper while see a replay" method, but i modernized it(i dont know how no one did that before LOL)